 Student Removal by Law EnforcementA properly identified representative of a law enforcement agency or

 Child Protective Services has the right to enter a school to take a student into temporary or protective custody or to make a lawful arrest of a student.
 In the case of an arrest, the person in charge shall request to see the warrant for the student’s arrest or court order issued by the juvenile court.
 A warrant is not necessary if the officer has reason to believe that the student has violated the law and makes an oral statement to this effect.
-The person in charge and at least one other staff member should be present to hear and witness the officer’s oral statements.The officer or representative may also remove a student from school with the permission of the student’s parents/guardians or, in the case of exigent circumstances, without the permission of the parents/guardians.
+The person in charge and at least one other staff member should be present to hear and witness the officer’s oral statements.The officer or representative may also remove a student from school with the permission of the student’s parents/guardians.
+In the case of exigent circumstances, such as immediate threat of harm to the student or others, the student may be removed by law enforcement without the permission of the parents/guardians.